(for veterinary information only)

 In dogs, a dose of hydrocodone is believed to last approximately 6 to 12 hours.
 Hydrocodone is typically dosed four times a day or less, as needed.

-The chief side effects of hydrocodone use include:
+The most common side effects of hydrocodone use include:

-Notify your veterinarian if any of these side effects appear to be causing patient discomfort.
+Notify your veterinarian if any of these side effects appear to be causing patient discomfort but they are generally not considered serious.

 INTERACTIONS WITH OTHER DRUGS